-The growing pressure to maintain both short-term humanitarian relief and long-term community development has created a strain on the Sudan country programme.
+The growing pressure to maintain both short-term humanitarian relief and longterm community development has created a strain on the Sudan country programme.
 The unique management styles that are needed to effectively manage dual-programmes located in every corner of the country are certainly not without their problems.
-The government of Sudan attempts to aid in this management through a specialized http://www.un.org/News/Press/docs/2003/afr721.doc.htm (Retrieved December 17, 2007).
+The government of Sudan attempts to aid in this management through a specialized government ministry and by creating numerous laws and policies that oversee the actions of NGOs.
+The process of moving NGOs under the umbrella of the government has produced a dual-role for NGOs in the process: using NGOs as an entity of the State while attempting to keep their role as advocates for the beneficiaries they represent separate.

-75 United Nations, õHumanitarian Situation Worsens in Greater Darfur Region of Western Sudan, ö AFR 721, IHA/805.
+&lt;sup>75 United Nations, "Humanitarian Situation Worsens in Greater Darfur Region of Western Sudan," AFR 721, IHA/805.